Last updated: 2026-04-20

 The 2022 Lexus GX earns an Excellent 81/100 reliability score.
 2022 is 2 years after the second facelift refresh.

-Its complaint rate (2.3 per 10k sold) sits below the SUV segment average, and most owners report a trouble-free ownership experience.
+At 2.3 per 10,000 vehicles sold, its complaint rate sits below the SUV segment average, and most owners report a trouble-free ownership experience.

 Compared to the 2023 Lexus GX, which scored the same.
 See also the 2021 Lexus GX for an earlier comparison.